Rc-Cookie/advent-of-code-utils/README.md

 Simply reference this package in your project as explained on the 'Packages' tab.
 Alternatively, you can download the latest ``...-jar-with-dependencies.jar`` file and reference it directly.

+To run this, simply call ``Launcher.run()``.

 By default, the generator will threat the top directory of the project as the default package.
 If you are using Maven or similar and the default package is in a subdirectory, you can specify that using ``Launcher.FILE_ROOT``.
 For example, for a maven project set it to ``"src/main/java/"``.
-Not the '/' at the end.
+Note the '/' at the end which is neccecary.

 To recieve the personal input and to access the description of the second part of the task, a login is neccecary.
 Therefore, the program will ask you for username and password of your GitHub accout.
 The username if stored in ``recources/data/login.login``.
 The password will not be saved by default and you will have to enter it whenever neccecary.
 If you do want your passport to be saved, you can set ``Launcher.SAVE_PASSWORD`` to ``true``.
 However, **make sure to add the ``login.login`` file to your ``.gitignore``, or your password will be uploaded!**